Relevant Life Insurance - The Tax-Efficient Life Cover For Directors

 How does a designated trust work?

-To prevent tax or insurance fraud, the use of a designated trust is a mandatory requirement for a relevant life policy.
+To prevent tax or insurance fraud, the use of a discretionary trust is a mandatory requirement for a relevant life policy.

 A discretionary trust is a legal arrangement whereby nominated trustees are engaged to administer the policy before and during any claim.